smartdevicelink/sdl_evolution/proposals/NNNN-use-boost-library-technical-part.md

   return files;
 }
 ```
-The advances are quite obvious:
+The advantages are quite obvious:
-1. There is just couple of lines
+1. There is just a couple of lines
-2. No hand written algorithms - reduce the possibility to have the hard identified bugs.
+2. No hand-made algorithms reduce the possibility to have the hard identified bugs.
-3. Works with all platforms supporting by Boost (Linux, Windows, QNX, etc.)
+3. Work with all platforms supporting by Boost (Linux, Windows, QNX, etc.)

-### Alternatives
+## Alternatives
-No alternatives considered
+No alternatives considered.